tianyu-lu/dynUGENE/README.md

 ## Description

-dynUGENE builds off dynGENIE3, an algorithm to infer gene network architecture and dynamics given time series or steady-state expression data.
+dynUGENE build off dynGENIE3, an algorithm to infer gene network architecture and dynamics given time-series or steady-state expression data.

 dynUGENE provides several additional functionalities on top of